MHD4112112/urcart-scraper/README.md

   - Tamimi Markets
   - Danube
 - **Smart Product Matching**: Matches identical products across different stores using name normalization
-- **Firebase Integration**: Stores matched products in Firestore for easy access
+- **Firebase Integration**: Stores matched products in Firestore for easy access (only for live mode, test mode does not require a firebase project)
 - **Multiple Categories**: Supports different product categories
 - **Price Comparison**: Tracks prices across stores
 - **Periodic Updates**: Can run in live mode to update prices every 12 hours (can be changed in config.js file)